Viennese Crescent Cookies

 Delicate half-moon cookies that look like they’ve been covered in a blanket of fresh snow, crescent cookies are a classic Viennese treat—perfect for the holidays.

 Viennese crescents, or Kipferl as they’re fondly known in Austria, are a holiday cookie with a delicate, melt-in-your-mouth texture.
 Shaped like whimsical half-moons, they look as though they’ve been dusted with fresh fallen snow.
-These cookies are cousins to snowball cookies, Mexican wedding cookies, and Russian tea cakes—all made simply with flour, butter, sugar, and ground nuts, yet each with its own unique flavor profile, making them all worth trying!
-In this simple crescent cookie recipe, adapted from Betty Crocker, almond flour is used to eliminate the need for chopping or grinding nuts—you can easily find almond flour in the baking or gluten-free aisle of most supermarkets.
-Perfect with a cup of coffee or as a festive addition to a holiday cookie tray, these crescent cookies are a delicious way to celebrate the holiday season.
+These cookies are cousins to snowball cookies, Mexican wedding cookies, and Russian tea cakes—all made simply with flour, butter, sugar, and ground nuts, yet each with its own unique flavor.

 What You’ll Need To Make Viennese Crescent Cookies

-- All-Purpose Flour: The base ingredient of the cookies providing structure and texture.
+- All-Purpose Flour: The base of the cookies along with the almond flour.

-- Almond Flour: Adds a nutty flavor and delicate texture to the cookies, enhancing their taste and mouthfeel.
+- Almond Flour: Adds a nutty flavor and delicate texture to the cookies.
+Find it in the baking or gluten-free aisle of most supermarkets.

 - Butter: Provides richness and moisture to the cookies, ensuring a tender crumb.

-- Granulated Sugar: Sweetens the dough and contributes to its texture, while also caramelizing slightly during baking for a golden hue.
+- Granulated Sugar: Sweetens the dough and contributes to its delicate texture.

-- Vanilla Extract: Enhances the overall flavor profile with warm and aromatic notes.
+- Vanilla Extract: Enhances the overall flavorwith warm and aromatic notes.

-- Confectioners’ Sugar: Coats the cookies, adding a touch more sweetness and a decorative finish.
+- Confectioners’ Sugar: Coats the cookies, adding a touch more sweetness and a pretty finish.

 - Jump to the printable recipe for precise measurements